BhargavKadali39/System-information/README.md

         Python version: 3.9.7
         Python implementation: CPython

-here the node is equivalent to the value of host in my previous repo regarding socket, which you can find link by [licking here](https://github.com/BhargavKadali39/ip_address_finder)
+* here the node is equivalent to the value of host in my previous repo regarding socket, which you can find link by [licking here](https://github.com/BhargavKadali39/ip_address_finder)
+* The python implementation is basically saying Cpython which means